umair-adil/UWebpageVault/README.md

 - Uses AES-256-GCM encryption with PBKDF2 key derivation
 - Supports multiple passwords per page
 - Supports JavaScript/CSS inside the encrypted HTML pages
+- Images can be included by converting to base64 and embedding them into the HTML files themselves

 ---